-Be sure that you give your current mailing address to all financial institutions at which you have financial accounts so they can send you all of your tax slips.
-You may want to compare the tax slips that you receive for the current year to slips you've received in the past, to see if any might be missing.
+It's good practice to compare the tax slips that you receive for the current year to slips you've received in the past, to see if any might be missing.
 You may also want to compare income reported on investment statements to the amounts from tax slips, to see if there could be differences that could be due to slips that have not been received.
-If you haven't received an expected slip shortly after the deadline shown in the chart on page 2, you should contact the issuer to request a duplicate.
+If you haven't received an expected slip shortly after the deadline shown in Figure 1, you should contact the issuer to request a duplicate.